oasis-tcs/openc2-usecases/SBOM-PoC/Schemas/README.md

 to the project's schema file 'blinky.jidl'.
 * Delete all unused actions, targets, args and results from the template lists.

+The first section of the profile is a set of string enumerations (Action, Target, Args, Specifiers, Results, Pairs) that represent information about a profile.
+They do not appear in OpenC2 messages, they select which OpenC2 types are used by devices that support the profile.
-The lists published in an actuator profile select which OpenC2 types are used.
-Types are defined in the language specification and cannot be modified by profiles.
-Comments may describe any profile-specific meaning of OpenC2-defined types.
+Types are defined in the language specification and cannot be modified by profiles, but cmments may be included to describe any profile-specific meaning of OpenC2-defined types.

 #### 4. Define profile-specific types
 We mentioned two profile-defined targets (device and display) above.
 Define their contents as fields of AP-Target.